infinum/eightshift-docs/website/docs/basics/global-settings.md

 I want to output colors, but they don't follow the structure you mentioned before.
 Why is that?

-Yes, colors are different because we use this manifest to output the colors to the Block Editors color palette, which is why colors are different.
-(Only colors are like this).
+Yes, colors are different because we use this manifest to output the colors to the Block Editors' color palette, which is why colors are different.
+Only colors are like this.

 You type this in you scss files: